Christmas: History, Traditions, and Celebrations

 Conclusion

 Take time to celebrate the true meaning of this holiday season.
 We should glorify the One who gave it all for us to be saved.
 Choose reverence for the child who was born in humble circumstances.
 We should be reminded that salvation isn’t possible without Jesus’ sacrificial death.
-The birth of Jesus changed everything, and it’s a moment we should celebrate with all our hearts.
+The birth of baby Jesus changed everything, and it’s a moment we should celebrate with all our hearts.

 Rejoice; Jesus is enough to be the reason for this season!